mace141/InLink/README.md

 <img src="https://inlink-seeds.s3.amazonaws.com/InLink_full_logo.png"
      alt="InLink Logo by Daniel Wu" width="320" height="auto">

-Welcome to my LinkedIn clone, built upon a PostgreSQL database, AWS S3 media storage, and Ruby on Rails backend, with a React/Redux frontend.
+Welcome to my LinkedIn clone!
+I used Ruby on Rails to build a RESTful API server for data transfer between a normalized PostgreSQL database and the frontend.
+It is a single-page application built with React for DOM manipulation and uses Redux for application state management.
+Images are stored in an AWS S3 bucket and retrieved with ActiveStorage.
 Here's the [live site!](https://inlink.herokuapp.com)

 # Dependencies